 Its soul to fiery flood,

-The father of a daemon-child besotted by his blood.
+The daddy of a daemon-child besotted by fresh blood.

 Death of Innocence